 The library community has always recognized and valued the power of cooperation.
 By sharing knowledge, services and resources, libraries expand their impact and create more value for their users.
-OCLC programs for groups and consortia increase opportunities for groups to support their members with research, training, products, services and events.
+OCLC programs for groups and consortia increase opportunities for groups to support their members with research, training and services that streamline the technical challenges of sharing resources between libraries.

 Improve online discovery for consortium members